The Ten Precepts

 Purification is central to Shinto.
 The ceremony of bathing for purification is called Misogi.
 It is ideally practiced in a calm ocean facing the sun.
 This harmony with water, the life of Nature, removes the heavy, impure kegare vibrations.
 This invisible dross collects as result of negative thoughts and emotions and must be removed by the Shintoist to realize his or her own Kami nature.

 The mirror also has an important role in the Shinto path.
-The goddess Amaterasu told humans to worship the mirror, which reflects their own image, as if they were worshipping Her in Her presence.
+The goddess Amaterasu told humans to worship the mirror, which reflects their own image, as if they were worshiping Her in Her presence.
 The mirror, therefore, is the symbol of Amaterasu’s spirit.

 “The mirror hides nothing.
 It shines without a selfish mind.
 Everything good and bad, right and wrong, is reflected without fail.
 The mirror is the source of honesty because it has the virtue of responding to the shape of object.
 It points out the fairness and impartiality of the divine will.” —Jinno Shotoki